ChampaineV/indieProject/README.md

 # Leischow Vang Individual Project

-This repository will ...

 ### Problem Statement
-To increase productivity, this Java application will help students track their work and be productive with their time.
+Students struggle to work in an organized and productively fashion.
+To solve this problem, this Java application will help students track their work and be productive with their time.
 The application will have the ability to create a task list, utilize a timer to pace themselves.
 The application will have simple UI to lessen distractions.
 After studying, the application will record and display the work completed for the day.
+This will help students measure the amount of work they've completed in a span of time and understand how well they use their time working.

 ### Project Technologies/Techniques
 * Security/Authentication
-  * Tomcat's JDBC Realm Authentication
+  * Amazon's Cognito
 * Database
   * MySQl 8.0.30
 * ORM Framework
-  * Hibernate
+  * Hibernate ORM version 5.4.4 Stable
 * Dependency Management
   * Maven
 * CSS
-  * tbd
+  * Bootstrap 5.2.1
 * Data Validation
   * tbd
 * Logging